Geometric Shapes and Solids for Class 5

 4. cmo-geometric-c5-17

 5. Obtuse Angle: The obtuse angle is between 90° and 180°.
-It is larger than the right angle but smaller than a half-turn.
+It is larger than the right angle.

 6. cmo-geometric-c5-18

-7. Straight Angle: The straight angle of 180° is exactly the same as a straight line.
+7. Straight Angle: The measure of the straight angle is exactly equal to 180°.
+It is same as a straight line.

 8. cmo-geometric-c5-19

-9. Reflex Angle: The reflex angle ranges from 180° to less than 360°.
-It is bigger than a straight angle but not as extensive as a full circle.
+9. Reflex Angle: The reflex angle ranges from 180° to 360°.
+It is greater than a straight angle.

 10. cmo-geometric-c5-20

 11. Complete Angle: The complete angle is exactly 360°.
-It is called a full angle, too.
+It is also knows as full angle.
 If you are creating a full circle, it creates a complete angle.
 It is like completing the entire circle.

 12. cmo-geometric-c5-21